 14.2.1.3.4 Test description

 The test consists of two successive time periods, with time durations of T1 and T2 respectively.
-At the start of time duration T1, the UE may not have any timing information of cell 2.
-During T1, the UE is configured to measure intra-frequency neighbour cell.
-The RRC message implying time-based handover to cell 2 with Event CondEvent T1 shall be sent to UE, at a time earlier than TRRC (10ms) before the beginning of T2.
+At the start of time duration T1, the UE may not have any timing information of Cell 2.
+Immediately before the start of T1, the UE is configured to measure intra-frequency neighbour cell and with a time-based handover trigger to Cell 2 with Event CondEvent T1.

-Starting T2, cell 2 becomes detectable and offset better than cell 1 and time condition event t1-Threshold-r17 is fulfilled.
+Starting T2, Cell 2 becomes detectable and offset better than Cell 1 and time condition event t1-Threshold-r17 is fulfilled.

 14.2.1.3.4.1 Initial conditions